On Sequential Bayesian Inference for Continual Learning: Prototypical Bayesian Continual Learning

-\textbf{Results.} ProtoCL produces good results on CL benchmarks on par or better than S-FSVI~\citep{Rudner2021cfsvi}, which is state-of-the-art among Bayesian CL methods while being a lot more efficient to train and without requiring expensive variational inference.
-ProtoCL can flexibly scale to larger CL vision benchmarks, producing better results than S-FSVI.
-The code to reproduce all experiments can be found here \url{https://github.com/skezle/bayes_cl_posterior}.
-All our experiments are in the more realistic class incremental learning setting, which is a harder setting than those reported in most CL papers, so the results in~Table~\ref{tab:proto_cl_res} are lower for certain baselines than in the respective papers.
-We use $200$ data points per task, see~Figure~\ref{fig:protocl_mem_ablation} for a sensitivity analysis of the performance over the Split-MNIST benchmark as a function of core size for~ProtoCL.
-In~Table~\ref{tab:proto_cl_cifar} we show how ProtoCL is able to scale to larger and more challenging CL vision benchmarks.
-ProtoCL demonstrates competitive performance versus the baselines we consider while at the same time requiring a fraction of the computational cost in terms of training times benchmarked on the same GPU.
+\textbf{Results.} ProtoCL produces good results on CL benchmarks on par or better than S-FSVI~\citep{Rudner2021cfsvi} which is state-of-the-art among Bayesian CL methods while being a lot more efficient to train and without requiring expensive variational inference.
+ProtoCL can flexibly scale to larger CL vision benchmarks producing better results than S-FSVI.
+Code to reproduce all experiments can be found here \href{https://github.com/skezle/bayes_cl_posterior}{https://github.com/skezle/bayes\_cl\_posterior}.
+All our experiments are in the more realistic class incremental learning setting, which is a harder setting than those reported in most CL papers, so the results in~\cref{tab:bayes4cl:proto_cl_res} are lower for certain baselines than in the respective papers.
+We use $200$ data points per task, see~\cref{fig:bayes4cl:protocl_mem_ablation} for a sensitivity analysis of the performance over the Split-MNIST benchmark as a function of core size for ProtoCL.

-\unskip The stated aim of ProtoCL is not to provide a novel state-of-the-art method for CL, but~rather to propose a simple baseline that takes an alternative route than weight-space sequential Bayesian inference.
+The stated aim of ProtoCL is not to provide a novel state-of-the-art method for CL, but rather to propose a simple baseline that takes an alternative route than weight-space sequential Bayesian inference.
 We can achieve strong results that mitigate forgetting, namely by modeling the generative CL process and using sequential Bayesian inference over a few parameters in the class prototype embedding space.
 We argue that modeling the generative CL process is a fruitful direction for further research rather than attempting sequential Bayesian inference over the weights of a BNN.
-ProtoCL scales to $10$ tasks of Split-CIFAR100, which, to the best of our knowledge, is the highest number of tasks and classes that have been considered by previous Bayesian continual learning~methods.
+ProtoCL scales to $10$ tasks of Split-CIFAR100 which to the best of our knowledge, is the most number of tasks and classes which has been considered by previous Bayesian continual learning methods.